Nenu Naa Rakshasi

-Nenu Naa Rakshasi is a 2011 Indian Telugu-language romantic action thriller film written and directed by Puri Jagannadh and produced by Nallamalupu Bujji.
+Nenu Naa Rakshasi is a 2011 Indian Telugu-language action drama film written and directed by Puri Jagannadh and produced by Nallamalupu Bujji.
 The film stars Rana Daggubati and Ileana D'Cruz.
 The film released on 28 April 2011 to mixed reviews and failed at the box office.

 Plot

 Abhimanyu (Rana Daggubati) is a professional assassin who kills local gangsters for money.
 He quickly falls in love with Meenakshi (Ileana D'Cruz) after he sees her in a cafeteria in which she works.
 Vikram (Subbaraju) is the local Circle Inspector who has been ordered to track down the owner of a YouTube account called "It Is My Life Boss", an account that uploads shooting and suicide videos.

 Abhimanyu contemplates suicide after his mother dies.
 He contacts the YouTube account and discovers that the woman who would be filming his suicide is Meenakshi.
 He decides to live for the sake of his love for her.

 Abhimanyu begins to discover why Meenakshi started this diabolical YouTube account.
 Meanwhile, Vikram succeeds in tracing the identity of the YouTube account holder (Meenakshi) and attempts to arrest her for criminally spreading suicidal thoughts.
 Abhimanyu helps her escape from the police.
 At the same time, gangster Ratna (Abhimanyu Singh) starts stalking Abhimanyu.
 Abhimanyu had earlier killed Ratna's father and brother to avenge his own father's murder by Ratna.

 Abhimanyu and Meenakshi escaped to Venice.
 Meenakshi now decides to commit suicide.
 After a series of fight scenes, Abhimanyu kills Ratna.
 Meenakshi then narrates the story of her dead sister Shravya (Ileana D'Cruz).
 Shravya and Meenakshi were the twin daughters of Vishwanath (Kota Srinivasa Rao), a school headmaster.
-A man called Rajesh (Kaushal Manda) flirted with Shravya and made love to her.
+A man called Rajesh (Kaushal Manda) flirted with Shravya and had sex with her.
 Knowing that she was pregnant with Rajesh's child, she asked him to marry her.
 On the day of her elopement, Shravya was framed as a prostitute.
 Unable to bear the insult, Vishwanath died of a heart attack, and Shravya committed suicide.

 As Meenakshi's mission is now accomplished, she tries to commit suicide.
 However, she stabs herself, and when Abhimanyu shoots himself after, and she confesses to him that she loves him.
 Vikram finds and rescues them both.
 After 18 months in prison, Meenakshi is released and is reunited with Abhimanyu, who tells her that he killed Rajesh and his friends, and that he has purchased the cafe Meenakshi was working in, signalling that they would live happily hereafter.